DFE-Digital/register-early-career-teachers/documentation/service-rules/appropriate-body-users.md

 aren't allowed in the web update, but can get through the bulk import upload.

-The end date must be before a start date for an induction period.
+The end date of an induction period must be after the start date for an induction period.

 When this data is submitted, the appropriate body user would see the employer ID and employer address.
 This is the same as the appropriate